chipsalliance/verible/common/README.md

 # Verible's Language-Agnostic Core Library

-Despite this package living under `//third_party/verible/common`, the classes and functions defined herein are language-agnostic and have nothing to do with Verilog.
+The classes and functions defined herein are language-agnostic and have nothing to do with specific languages like Verilog.

-TODO(b/140521618): Migrate out of `//third_party/verible`.

 ## Subdirectory Summary